Introduction

 In some cases, this may mean creating accessible measurement points.
 All of these measurement systems can be used to perform body measurements, provided the appropriate equipment is available.

-Measuring fixture for body measurements
+Measuring device for body measurements

 Pos. | Spare Part No | Name |